 – What are the Cretan gay bars you must visit…

 then, you’ll love this complete guide about gay travel in Crete.
 Let’s get started.

 Disclaimer: Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase, at no extra cost to you.

 Gay Travel Crete: Everything You Need to Know

-In this gay Crete travel guide, you will find all the info you need to get ready for a trip to Crete this summer, including the best gay-friendly clubs and nightclubs in Crete, the best beaches, and the best hotels for a relaxing and super fun vacation.
+In this gay Crete travel guide, you will find all the info you need to get ready for a trip to Crete this summer, including the best gay-friendly clubs and nightclubs in Crete, the best beaches, and the best hotels for a relaxing and super fun vacation for the LGBT+ community.

 Is Crete a Gay-friendly destination?

 In short, yes.
 But it always depends on which part of the island you visit.